metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

         version.)

     - `as_text`: Treats all strings as octets of UTF-8.
-    Wide characters are thus invalid input.
+    Wide characters (i.e., code points above 255) are thus invalid input.
     All CBOR strings will be text.

         This is probably what you want if you forgo character decoding (and encoding), treating all input as octets, **BUT** you still intend for your CBOR to